maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/41-san-mateo-county-clerk/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 On Election Day, Tuesday, November 6, all Vote Centers are open from 7 AM to 8 PM.
 Ballot Drop Boxes will also close at 8 PM.

-Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/).
+Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/) or on the [San Mateo County Elections Office website](https://www.smcacre.org/sites/main/files/file-attachments/33_eng_vote_center_and_ballot_drop_box_flyer_web.pdf).

 For more information about San Mateo County’s new Voter’s Choice elections visit the [San Mateo Department of Elections Office](https://www.smcacre.org/california-voters-choice-act) online.